xonsh/xonsh/docs/tutorial.rst

 The best way to modify command on the fly is to use alias that returns modified command.
-You can use ``_CUT_ARGS_`` tag to remove unwanted arguments at the end of the command if you if you take over their processing.
+You can use ``_CUT_ARGS_`` tag to remove unwanted arguments at the end of the command if you take over their processing.
 One of the most interesting application is expanding an aliases:

 .. code-block:: xonshcon